varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-3-dir/contracts.md

 ````

-The business case for buying (or selling) call contracts:
+The business case for buying (or selling) a call contract:
 * __Buyer__: From the buyer's perspective, call contracts allow an investor to benefit from the price movement of `XYZ` to the upside _without_ purchasing `XYZ`.
 Further, call options (again from the buyer's perspective) have _limited downside risk_, i.e., the maximum amount that the holder of the call option can lose is the premium paid for the option.
 Finally, call options are a mechanism to purchase shares of `XYZ` at the strike price of $K$ instead of the market price of $S$.
 * __Seller__: From the seller's perspective, the main objective of selling a call contract is to collect the premium $\mathcal{P}$.
 Call contracts also allow the seller to benefit from the price movement of `XYZ` to the downside _without_ purchasing `XYZ`.
 However, for a seller, call options have _unlimted upside_ risk; thus, call options are often only sold by investors who already own the required number of shares of `XYZ` (known as a [covered call position](https://www.investopedia.com/terms/c/coveredcall.asp)).
 Finally, call options offer the seller the opportunity to sell shares of `XYZ` at the strike price of $K$ instead of the market price of $S$.